OpenBankingUK/conformance-dcr/README.md

 ### Release v1.0.5 (in progress)

+- Token endpoint sign method now comes from wellknown and limited to PS256
 - Limit `response_type` to `code` and/or `code id_token` if more present in the .wellknown endpoint

 ### Release v1.0.4